-But be prepared there not cheap!
+But be prepared.
+They are not cheap!
 I clean my cameo jewelry (all of them) simple, easy and very inexpensively.
 I use an age old secret formula!!
-Its been a trade secret in the jewelry industry for years and im going to let you in on it right now!_______TOOTHPASTE!
-Yep, good old fashion white tooth paste will clean the white face of a shell cameo in no time at all.
-And you can use it on agate cameos, shell cameos, wedgewood cameos, turquoise cameos, glass cameos and coral cameos.
+It has been a trade secret in the jewelry industry for years and I am going to let you in on it right now!-- TOOTHPASTE!
+Yep, good old fashioned white toothpaste will clean the white face of a shell cameo in no time at all.
+And you can use it on agate cameos, shell cameos, wedgwood cameos, turquoise cameos, glass cameos and coral cameos.
 Here are the simple steps you can do for cleaning that old cameo:

 #2.
 Get some good old fashion toothpaste, almost any kind will do.
 The cheaper the better and put it on a soft tooth brush.
-Now don't forget soft bristols not hard bristols, thats important.
-You don't want a tooth brush that is so hard it scratches the shell.
+Now don't forget soft bristles not hard bristles, that is important.
+You don't want a toothbrush that is so hard it scratches the shell.

 #3.
 Place your cameo under pouring water from your faucet, make it medium warm.
-Then take it out and scrub the face of it with your soft tooth brush till the face is nice and clean and the setting cleans up a bit too.
-Don't overdue it a little bit of dirt gives it an aged look!
+Then take it out and scrub the face of it with your soft toothbrush until the face is nice and clean and the setting cleans up a bit too.
+Don't overdue it.
+A little bit of dirt gives it an aged look!

 #5.
 Rinse it with medium warm water and pat dry and you got a clean cameo again!